-The Alfred Wegener Institute was established in 1980.
-Since then, it has developed from modest beginnings into an internationally recognised centre for polar and marine research and makes significant contributions to Earth system and climate research in polar regions and coastal waters.
-Our work is aimed at identifying past and future changes in the global environment from a marine and polar perspective.
+The AWI has evolved from modest beginnings to one of the world's recognized centres of polar and marine research since its foundation in 1980 and makes significant contributions to Earth system and climate research in the polar regions and coastal waters.
+Our work aims to identify past and future changes in the global environment from a marine and polar perspective.

-The Institute is a member of the Helmholtz Association of German research centres and pursues long-term research goals of the federal government on its own responsibility.
-Our work is guided by a multidisciplinary research programme whose specific objectives and quality are defined and reviewed.
-On this basis we compete, both individually and generally, at the national and international level.
-The outstanding success we have achieved in this competition is the foundation for our further growth.
+The institute is a member of the Helmholtz Association of German Research Centres and pursues long-term research goals of the federal government on its own responsibility.
+The guideline for our work is the multidisciplinary research programme whose specific goals and quality are defined or reviewed.
+On this basis, we compete - both individually and in general - at the national and international level.
+Outstanding success in this competition enables further growth.

-We work together with numerous national and international institutes and organisations and share knowledge, resources and personnel on a basis of trust.
-This cooperation supports and enriches our work.
+We cooperate with many national and international institutes and organizations and trustfully share knowledge, resources and personnel.
+These cooperations support and enrich our work.

-We bear a major responsibility in the scientific system by providing and operating extensive research infrastructure.
-We not only perform this function on our own, but also work together with partners in industry on a basis of trust and exploit a wide variety of synergies while acting as a reliable partner.
+We have an important responsibility in the science system through the provision and operation of large research infrastructure.
+We not only perform this task in our own capacity, but also work trustfully together with partners from the private sector, make use of manifold synergies and are a reliable partner.

 Advice and Innovation

-One of our special concerns is providing the public with sound and comprehensible information on our research results and the way in which we obtain these results.
-Over and above that, we perform knowledge-based consulting services for the political, economic and social arena.
+A particular concern for us is to provide the public with sound and comprehensible information about our research results and the way in which we achieve them.
+In addition, we provide knowledge-based consulting services for politics, business and society.

-In addition to excellence in research, we attach great importance to junior staff development and education.
-For this reason, we are actively involved in both school-based projects and vocational training and offer our doctoral candidates outstanding working conditions and structured further training concepts.
+In addition to excellence in research, we attach great importance to the promotion of young talents and education.
+We are therefore committed to school-based projects and vocational training and offer our doctoral students excellent working conditions and structured training concepts.

-We provide for equality of opportunity and foster the compatibility of family and career.
-Furthermore, we make special efforts in taking care of our foreign employees as well as in supporting the integration of people with disabilities into training and work.
+We offer equal opportunities and promote the compatibility of family and work.
+In a special way we take care of our foreign employees and support the integration of people with disabilities into education and work.

-The work environment at the AWI is based on mutual trust between our employees.
-This not only applies in the areas of research, infrastructure and administration, or at the specific locations, but also over and beyond all boundaries.
+The work at the AWI is characterized by mutual trust among all employees.
+This applies not only within the areas of science, technology and administration or even within the individual locations, but beyond all boundaries.

-Every job at the AWI offers the chance of lifelong learning, enables independent, responsible action and thus opens up every opportunity of attaining personal satisfaction in the working world.
+Every job at the AWI offers the opportunity for lifelong learning, allows independent, responsible action and opens up all possibilities for personal satisfaction in the working world.